-Building Limit Line: The other method is to require by law a corresponding or greater "set back" or building limit line, as the result of which there would necessarily remain a strip of land in private ownership which could be fenced in and used for steps, terraces, planting and so on, but would be essentially vacant land, so that, when it should become necessary to widele the street, not only would it be easy to do so, but the damages would be comparatively trifling in amount.
-In the case of laying out new streets or widening unimproved or little improved streets, it would usually be simpler and more generally acceptable and more quickly understood, to lay out the street wide enough to properly accommodate car tracks.
+Building Limit Line: The other method is to require by law a corresponding or greater "set back" or building limit line, as the result of which there would necessarily remain a strip of land in private ownership which could be fenced in and used for steps, terraces, planting and so on, but would be essentially vacant land, so that, when it should become necessary to widen the street, not only would it be easy to do so, but the damages would be comparatively triffing in amount.
+In the case of laying out new streets or widening unimproved or little im-proved streets, it would usually be simpler and more generally acceptable and more quickly understood, to lay out the street wide enough to properly accommodate car tracks.
 In the case of restrictions, there is a great, and in fact at present nearly insuperable, difficulty to be overcome: namely, the deeply rooted prejudice against restrictions of any sort in deeds and other instruments relating to land.
 On the other hand, to lay out streets that may become important wider than is customary is a crude and often uneconomical way of providing for a contingency that may never arrive.
 It would doubtless meet with much opposition.

-The most intelligent and satisfactory procedure would undoubtedly be to educate public opinion to the point of being willing to support legislation establishing that may never arrive.
+The most intelligent and satisfactory procedure would undoubtedly be to edu-cate public opinion to the point of being willing to support legislation establishing that may never arrive.
 It would doubtless meet with much opposition.

-The most intelligent and satisfactory procedure would undoubtedly be to educate public opinion to the point of being willing to support legislation establishing in every county a board empowered to enforce, and to make modifications from, a general law laying down standard rules controlling the subdivision of land into smaller lots than, say, four acres, and for streets closer together than 600 feet not only with respect to the width of streets, but as to grades and connections with previously authorized or officially projected street systems.
-There would also be certain restrictions on the buildings and the uses of land which would be greatly to the heaft of the community and especially to neighbors, and which would there. to the benefit of the community and especially to neighbors, and which would be greatly to the benefit of the community and especially to neighbors, and which would therefore benefit each lot-owner in the long run.
-Such restrictions, of which the building line would be the most important, might be changed with the written consent of the owners of more than half the frontage on a given block.

-This subject of restrictions, while immensely important, is so big a one and so unlikely to be acceptable to more than a few citizens that it need not be elucidated more fully herein.
+The most intelligent and satisfactory procedure would undoubtedly be to edu-cate public opinion to the point of being willing to support legislation establishing in every county a board empowered to enforce, and to make modifications from, a general law laying down standard rules controlling the subdivision of land into smaller lots than, say, four arres, and for streets closer together than 600 feet not only with respect to the width of streets, but as to grades and connections with previously authorized or officially projected street systems.
+There would also be certain restrictions on the buildings and the uses of land which would be greatly to the heard of the community and especially to neighbors and which would there. be certain restrictions on the buildings and the uses of land which would be greatly to the benefit of the community and especially to neighbors, and which would there-fore benefit each lot-owner in the long run.
+Such restrictions, of which the build ing line would be the most important, might be changed with the written consent of the owners of more than half the frontage on a given block.
+This subject of restrictions, while immensely important, is so big a one and so unlikely to be acceptable to more than a few citizens that it need not be eluci-dated more fully herein.